Facilitating WTR Online

-In an effort to support our worldwide WTR community during this global pandemic we have put together some resources to help you use online tools to meet, offer support and run WTR workshops.
-This is an evolving page where we’ll gather resources to help you bring WTR to your online communities.
-Please join us for one of the webinars below and read through the written support we have collected here for you.
+In an effort to support our worldwide WTR community during this global pandemic we are gathering resources to help you use online tools to meet, offer support and run WTR workshops.
+This is an evolving page where we’ll continue to add material.

 Webinar: Technical Support, Set up and Promotion